dafzor/bnetlauncher/README.md

 In case of problems logging can be enabled by creating a enablelog.txt file inside `%localappdata%\madalien.com\bnetlauncher\`, you can open the location by pasting the path into explorer or the run dialog in windows (WinKey+R)

+## Aditional options

+There's also the following aditional options provided by command line switches:

+* `--timeout <seconds>, -t <seconds>` changes how many seconds it tries to look for the game before giving an error (15 seconds by default).
+* `--notask, -n` starts the launcher directly instead of trying to use a scheduled task
+* `--leaveopen, -l` leaves the client open after launcher the game.
+If combined with `--notask` option it will show you as playing on steam until you close the client.

 ## Adding more Games

 From v2.00 onward bnetlauncher uses a internal gamedb.ini to control how games are launched.